bazelizing, bazelization, to bazelize, bazelized: The act of converting some existing software artifact to be easily consumed by the Bazel build tool

-Qt is the defacto standard for cross-platform UI interfaces using C++.
+Qt is the defacto standard for cross-platform user interfaces for desktop applications using C++.
+It found its way also into some other areas such as embedded devices in cars or medical devices.
 Of course, someone can argue that it is heavy to deploy, carries around a lot of legacy stuff, etc. Nevertheless, I would recommend using it even when your only use case is to open up only a blank window where you do all the rendering yourself since the framework has more than 20 years of experience in opening blank windows on many different platforms.

 The following demo shows an application using Qt: